 1. Environmental Health and Climate Change

 According to Cornell entomologist David Pimentel, it is estimated that only 0.1 percent of applied pesticides reach the target pests.
 The bulk of pesticides (99 percent) are left to impact the environment.
 Waterways and farmland are contaminated by chemical run-off from farms.
 Arguably one of the largest environmental disasters has been the loss of quality soil.
-Many organic farmers grow bio-diverse crops rather than the industrial monoculture model, which depletes soil.
+Many organic farmers grow bio-diverse crops rather than the industrial monoculture model, which depletes the soil.
 With up to 50 percent of greenhouse gas emissions created by our industrial global food system alone, we hold tremendous power for a healthy climate in our food choices.
 According to this white paper, organic farming practices can store carbon underground, which will lead to less extreme weather.

 Organic management practices such as crop rotation, substantially enhance soil quality, restore nitrogen and organic components, and sequester carbon.
 In short, chemically produced food is damaging our soil and exacerbating our climate crisis.